larseggert/bcp45bis/draft-eggert-bcp45bis.md

 leadership position.
 If an SAA is selected for such a position, they will step down as SAA.

-Apart from appointing SAAs, the IETF Chair SHOULD divorce themselves from the operation and management of the SAA team.
+Apart from appointing SAAs, the IETF Chair should divorce themselves from the operation and management of the SAA team.
 This has been in practice for a while, and the SAA team has independently maintained definitions of abuse patterns {{SAA-UPC}} and